olitrussle/blog/_posts/2017-07-17-meet-the-team-joe-m.md

 I was working for the Co-Operative bank in Manchester as part of their mortgage advice team.
 I relocated to Manchester for the job but always knew I’d want to come back to London - I’m from here originally and all my friends and family are based here too.

 ## What attracted you to Trussle?
-I liked the fact that Trussle was the first regulated online mortgage broker.
+I liked the fact that Trussle was the first online mortgage broker in the UK.
 Joining at this point - when it’s still a new concept - is really exciting and a great opportunity.
 I think everything will be moving online in the future and I’m pleased to be part of that in it’s infancy.

 ## How did you get into the mortgage field?
 I studied Marketing at Middlesex university but decided I didn’t want to go into Marketing once I finished.
-I fancied doing something more rewarding, and after a few people mentioned mortgages and finance I started a diploma in property development.
+I fancied doing something more people-based, and after a few people mentioned mortgages and finance I started a diploma in property development.
 Mortgages came up on the course and I enjoyed that side of things, so decided to study for my CEMAP (mortgage adviser qualification) and moved into the world of mortgage advising.

 ## How do you spend your spare time?
 I go to the gym a lot and do a fair bit of boxing.